maxlttr/wm/README.md

 ```

-## Battery_eco script (run at startup)
+## This repo includes a battery_eco script (modifying cpu speeds at startup)

-You must adapt the provided script to your cpu limits !!
+You must adapt the provided [script](https://github.com/maxlttr/wm/blob/main/scripts/battery_eco/battery_eco.sh) to your cpu limits !!